-SPECIAL STUDENTS.
-An applicant may apply as a special student rather than applying to a degree program.
+Special Student rather than applying to a degree program.
 Special student status allows a maximum of 18 semester hours of master's-level courses.

 All hours earned as a special student may be applied toward a degree.
 Therefore, it is important to consider carefully the possibility of entering a degree program during your course of study as a special student.